thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.notes.md

 Write expression and expected result where everyone can see.
 Have them each test each expression.

 ### String methods
 Per student: search for string methods. have the students pick one and implement it.
+Should present to each other at their table.

 ### 9: Comparison operators
 Mini-whitebards: What's the Boolean value of this expression: `5 != "5"`. [[Answer: `false`]]